-has brought together in its ranks people of diverse political and religious beliefs, liberals, radicals and revolutionists, of all races and
+has brought together in its ranks people of diverse political and religious beliefs, liberals, radicals and revolutionists, of all races and creeds.

-Whether the estimate of Dr. Holmes or Mr. Steel is correct, it is clear that fighting far.
-Steel is correct, it is clear that uguling fascism before it triumphs is much easier than afterward, and that now is the time to get together for this big job.
+Whether the estimate of Dr. Holmes or Mr. Steel is correct, it is clear that fighting fascism before it triumphs is much easier than afterward, and that now is the time to get together for this big job.
 Inertia is an ally of fascism.
-Millions of Americans are against war and fascism, but remain inarticulate; let's overcome their indifference, and arrows them to the damages the state. and arouse them to the dangers that lie ahead; let's get them into the American League before it is too late.
+Millions of Americans are against war and fascism, but remain inarticulate; let's overcome their indifference, and arouse them to the dangers that lie ahead; let's get them into the American League before it is too late.